Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dragoon_modifier/dramod-readme.txt

 Rose will also heal a portion of the damage dealt.
 Rose can store the amount of Max HP she has at the start of battle as Siphon.
 Rose can activate Siphon Burst through the Enhancement Icon.
-Once acitvated the next attack will have the amount of Siphon added to the damage.
+Once activated the next attack will have the amount of Siphon added to the damage.

-The amount of Siphon stored is displayed on the bottom bar of the character portait.
+The amount of Siphon stored is displayed on the bottom bar of the character portrait.
-When a Siphon Burst is activated it will be displayed on the top bar of the character portait.
+When a Siphon Burst is activated it will be displayed on the top bar of the character portrait.

 ==================================
 = Haschel                        =